 There’s also some intriguing evidence that H. pylori, the bug that causes peptic ulcers, paradoxically may protect against several other gastric diseases.
 Studies indicate that H. pylori was once more common, perhaps nearly universal in humans, than it is in our postmodern society.
 Even today, it’s estimated that 1 in 2 people around the world have H. pylori.

 This brings the current strategy of completely eradicating pathogenic organisms like H. pylori into question.
 If we eliminate H. pylori completely, that might help the peptic ulcer to heal, but it could potentially cause other problems.
 The same dilemma may very well exist for other pathogens.

-I think a better strategy for dealing with pathogens is to move away from the “shock and awe” antibiotic campaigns currently favored in conventional medicine, and toward a “nourish and support” protocol that involves boosting the body’s natural protection against the overgrowth of pathogens.
 Instead of focusing on eradicating the pathogen, we focus on supporting the body to keep it in check.
 Balance, rather than elimination, becomes the goal.

 There are certain cases, of course, when the infection is so virulent and the host so weakened that it makes perfect sense to eradicate it completely – presuming that’s possible.
 But I believe this approach is far too common, and is too often employed in situations where supporting the body’s natural self-healing mechanisms would be safer and more effective.

 Close the nutrient gap to feel and perform your best.

 A daily stack of supplements designed to meet your most critical needs.